PranavSai29/Treasure-Island/README.md

 - Engaging narrative with suspense and mystery

 ## Installation
-1. Clone the repository: `git clone https://github.com/yourusername/treasure-island.git`
+1. Clone the repository: `git clone https://github.com/PranavSai29/Treasure-Island`
-2. Navigate to the project directory: `cd treasure-island`
+2. Navigate to the project directory: `cd Treasure-Island`

 ## Usage
-To start the game, run the `main.py` script: i.e., `python main.py`
+To start the game, run the `task.py` script: i.e., `python task.py`